What is multiple endocrine neoplasia type 1?

-- Genetic testing is available.
-It should be considered for children or young adults who are members of a family diagnosed with MEN1 and an identified mutation of the MEN1 gene to determine which children/young adults should have the screening studies described below.
+Genetic testing is available.
+It should be considered for children or young adults who are members of a family diagnosed with MEN1 and an identified mutation of the MEN1 gene to determine which children and young adults should have the screening studies described below.
 In a family with an identified mutation of the MEN1 gene, children with a genetic test showing no mutation (expected to be 50% of children born to an individual affected with MEN1) may not need the screening tests described below.
-Certified genetic testing laboratories for this condition can be found at www.genetests.org.

-- Regular blood tests (every one to three years) for serum prolactin, insulin-like growth factor 1 (IGF-1) level, fasting glucose, insulin, and proinsulin, beginning at age 5 to 10 years.
+Regular blood tests every 1 to 3 years for prolactin, insulin-like growth factor 1 (IGF-1), fasting glucose, insulin, and proinsulin, beginning at age 5 to 10 years.

-- Regular blood tests for fasting gastrin level and fasting and meal stimulated pancreatic polypeptide (PP), fasting VIP, and glucagon, beginning at age 20.
+Regular blood tests for fasting gastrin and fasting and meal stimulated pancreatic polypeptide (PP), fasting VIP, and glucagon, beginning at age 20.

-- MRI or computed tomography (CT) scan of the chest and abdomen, every two to four years, beginning at age 20 or when the serum gastrin, PP, or VIP is noted to be abnormal.
+MRI or computed tomography (CT) scan of the chest and abdomen, every 2 to 4 years, beginning at age 20 or when the serum gastrin, PP, or VIP is noted to be abnormal.